-I came here because my older brother and a few of my friends attended, so I heard of it by word of mouth.
-I am currently doing my Fetac Level 4 at Dóchas don Óige.
+My name is Frankie and I’m 17 years old and currently attend Dóchas don Óige.
+I got to Dóchas don Óige because my older brother and a few of my friends attended, so I heard of it by word of mouth.
+I have been at Dóchas don Óige nearly three years now and currently doing my FETAC level 4.

 What do you like about Dóchas don Óige?

-I like the smaller classes which makes it easier to learn than school, plus the staff here are really helpful and understanding, especially Helen and Tommy.
-This gives me the ability to speak to them, should I have any problems or concerns.
-They are also very accommodating in terms of my boxing, especially when it comes to getting time off to travel.
+I like the smaller classes which makes it easier to learn than, plus the staff here are really helpful and understanding, especially Helen and Tommy.
+This give me the ability to speak to them should I have any problems or concerns.
+They are also very accommodating in terms of my boxing, especially when it comes to getting time off to travel with the boxing.
 I even got to do circuit training with the Connacht Rugby team through Dóchas don Óige, which was fun.

 Tell us about your boxing career

 I started boxing when I was ten years old and after six months I got picked to fight in England.
 I have won a number of Irish titles throughout the years as well as a silver medal in the European championships.
 I fight at Bantam weight, so I have to keep below 56 Kilos.
 Through the boxing I have been able to travel to a lot of places including Russia, Amsterdam, Denmark and Poland.
 The training is tough and when we train at the Irish camp, we have to follow a tough routine.
 You have to be up early for training in the morning at ten, then only have time to grab a bit of food before training again at 3.30.
 You would then have to be back in the hotel for 9.30, ready for bed.
 The next big step is fighting senior, meaning no headgear.
 However,I am confident as I have been training with guys a lot older than me for a few years now.

 How do you stay motivated?